 CCC: 2472, 1083, 2659-60

-Discipline is jointly shared by the student, parents, teachers, school personnel, and administration as well as the St. Mary's school community.
+Discipline is jointly shared by the students, parents, teachers, school personnel, and administration within the St. Mary's School community.

 Positive discipline will be used and encouraged.
 Appropriate consequences for specific misbehavior will be determined by the teachers, principal, and pastor.
-(See the sections below for grade specific consequences.)
 Each issue regarding misbehavior will be dealt with on an individual basis.
-Police and other legal authorities will be contacted when a violation of local, state or federal law occurs.
-Behavior and consequences are in effect when the students are in attendance during school days and while attending school sponsored events and activities.
+Police and other legal authorities will be contacted when a violation of local, state, or federal law occurs.
+Behavior and consequences are in effect when the students are in attendance during school days and while attending school-sponsored events and activities.

 General behavior expectations include but are not limited to:

 - being courteous to everyone in our school and school community

 - respecting the authority of school staff and personnel